sander76/fab-dep/readme.md

 - Goto the root of this project
 - Make sure the virtualenv is active (pipenv shell)
 - `pyinstaller fab.spec`
-- The installer will be built in the `dist` folder
+- The installer will be built in the `dist/fab` folder
 - Zip up the `fab` folder to fab.zip
 - Upload it to: https://motorisation.hde.nl/bin/fabricator/win10/fab.zip